7 of the Best Jobs for People Who Like to Read

 • Previous experience: Have you ever volunteered in a library or helped organize a book club?
 You can draw on this experience for direction and to help form your career goals.

-• Related skills: Strong research ability, organizational skills, attention to detail, and self-motivation are some of the skills you’ll need to be successful in a literary-based career.
+• Related skills: Strong research ability, organizational skills, attention to detail, and self-motivation are some of the skills you’ll need to be successful in a literature-based career.

 • Educational background: Even if you don’t have a degree in the industry, it’s a good idea to take a related class or sign up for a professional development course.

-• Networking opportunities: Seek out people you know who work in the industry that can help connect you to others or who can serve as your mentor.
+• Networking opportunities: Seek out people you know who work in the industry who can help connect you to others or who can serve as your mentor.

 Next, let’s take a closer look at seven great jobs for people who like to read.